Cogosense/DmcAccessServer/README.md

 2. If the installer detects that the gateway is already installed, it will not attempt to install.
 The -d option can be use to perform an uninstalltion of the gateway.
 After the gateway is uninstalled, the installation should succeed.

+## Use of a Management Port

+A management port is optional when the WAN port is set to use DHCP.
+When the WAN port uses a static configuration, the management port is mandatory.
+This ensures there is always the ability to connect to the VPN server unit.

+Connection via a management port is achieved with a laptop running the Windows [TFTPD](https://pjo2.github.io/tftpd64/) daemon to provide an IP address via DHCP.
+Open TFTPD, direct connect a CAT6 cable between laptop and Qotom management port, then use Putty to SSH into the IP address assigned.

 ## Creating a Standby Access Server